natesworksdev/Ryujinx/docs/workflow/pr-guide.md

 * All changes should follow the existing code style.
 You can read more about our code style at [docs/coding-guidelines](../coding-guidelines/coding-style.md).
 * Adding external dependencies is to be avoided unless not doing so would introduce _significant_ complexity.
 Any dependency addition should be justified and discussed before merge.
 * Use Draft pull requests for changes you are still working on but want early CI loop feedback.
 When you think your changes are ready for review, [change the status](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/changing-the-stage-of-a-pull-request) of your pull request.
-* Avoid rebasing your changes unless required or directly requested.
-If you are asked to make changes during the review process do them as a new commit.
+* Rebase your changes when required or directly requested.
+Changes should always be commited on top of the upstream branch, not the other way around.
-* To resolve merge conflicts, use "merge" instead of "rebase".
-CHECK THIS?!
+* If you are asked to make changes during the review process do them as a new commit.

 ## Pull Request Ownership